 Mr. Carr holds both a Master of Music and Bachelor of Music Education degrees from Texas Christian University.
 Mr. Carr has studied with Dr. Eph Ehly, Dr. Sheri Neill, and the late Professor Ronald Shirey.
 At TCU, he also was as the choral conducting graduate assistant, director of the TCU Men’s Chorus, and the Drum Major of the Horned Frog Marching Band.

 Outside of the classroom, Mr. Carr is an active performer and adjudicator in the DFW area.
-Mr. Carr sings with the Turtle Creek Chorale where he serves as Artistic Associate and co-conductor of the Turtle Creek Chamber Chorus with his partner, Rashaad Calaham.
+Mr. Carr sings with the Turtle Creek Chorale where he serves as Artistic Associate and co-conductor of the Turtle Creek Chamber Chorus with his fiancé, Rashaad Calaham.
 He is also a founding member of the American Prize-winning ensemble Brothers In Song.
 Since 2008, Mr. Carr has been the Choir Director of Ridglea Christian Church in Fort Worth, Texas.
 He is an avid TCU supporter.
 When not rehearsing, you can find him at a TCU game or TCU concert.
-Mr. Carr maintains memberships in the American Choral Directors Association and Texas Music Educators Association.
+Mr. Carr maintains memberships in the American Choral Directors Association, the Texas Choral Directors Association, and the Texas Music Educators Association.

 Mr. Nathan Ratliff is the Associate Director of Choral Activities joining the Hebron High School faculty in January of 2014.
 He received a Bachelor of Music degree in both Percussion and Piano Performance from the University of Oklahoma and later obtained a Master of Music in Percussion Performance from the University of North Texas.
 Upon completing his degrees, he taught private percussion lessons in the Dallas/Fort Worth area, along with teaching and arranging for several high school band front ensembles.
 Many students and families in LISD are familiar with Mr. Ratliff, as he has been an accompanist in high demand for many years performing with local middle school and high school choirs.